 If you’re having trouble, then most hammocks come with a handy step by step guide.

 - No need to fear the elements with the right gear

 - Less confined

-- Setting up and putting away are relatively quick and painless
+- Setting up and putting away is relatively quick and painless

 - Nothing is better than falling asleep while star-gazing

 Tents have been around forever.
 They are great portable shelters for flat terrain and have a long history of reliability.